Here you'll find details pertaining to a variety of

 Full guidelines and applications regarding tax rebate programs are available via

-The City of Barrie requires every two-unit house within the city to be registered.
+The City of Barrie requires every second suite within the city to be registered.
 As part of the registration process, the City will confirm that the two-unit house is legal under the City’s Zoning Bylaw, and that the house complies with several health and safety regulations.
-Full information is available via
+Refer to Second Suites for full information and to download the application.

 The page you are attempting to view is not currently compatible